backend-development/backend-development-textbook/source/ruby_commandline.md

 NoMethodError: undefined method `b' for nil:NilClass
 ```

-The Operator `&.` avoids this error:
+The Operator `&.` avoids this error.
+It is called "save navigation operator" or sometimes "lonely operator".

 ```ruby
 > a&.b&.c
 nil
 ```

-The Operator was introduced in Ruby 2.3.0 is is called
-"save navigation operator" or sometimes "lonely operator".

 ## Type System